jayadeepravuri/Project-4/README.md

     - AC2 - View their volunteering ,
     - AC 3 - Edit/cancel their volunteering

-Tasks
+Assignments
 -   Create a volunteer form where users, including admin can volunteer for tasks, by choosing the date, task and can write a message and also request a co-volunteer in the form.
--  Create a volunteer detail page, where the user can view his volunteering and can also see if it is confirmed.also, scan edit/ cancel his volunteering.
+-  Create a volunteer detail page, where the user can view his volunteering and can also see if it is confirmed.
+Also, scan edit/ cancel his volunteering.

 ## Epic - Site Access